The Secret Life of Pets: Production

-Renaud first became involved with the project in 2012, while he was still working on Despicable Me 2.
-At that time, Illumination's CEO Chris Meledandri pitched him an idea on a film about what pets do when their caretakers are away.
+Chris Renaud first became involved with the project in 2012, while he was still working on Despicable Me 2.
+At that time, Illumination Entertainment's CEO Chris Meledandri pitched him an idea on a film about what pets do when their caretakers are away.
 Although Renaud found the premise interesting, he and his team did not know what form the story would take, with them at one point considering making it a murder mystery, before deciding to make something "that was a bit more relatable".
 Additional characters were created by author Simon Rich while main character design and production design is provided by Eric Guillon.

 The team used Jean-Jacques Sempé as an influence in designing the environment and attention was specifically paid to keep the designs "very vertically oriented".
 In keeping with the tradition of old Warner Bros. cartoons, the owners' faces are only occasionally seen.
 The home of the Flushed Pets was created to "hint at the darker side" of pet ownership "without, hopefully, getting too heavy", as well as to explore "this whole mythology in New York of the world that's unseen", while still maintaining the pet theme.
 The animation was created entirely in France by Illumination Mac Guff.